mewi/eshutter/README.md

     + full: correct the full horizontal band from the left to the right image border
 - soft edges: use soft edges at the top and bottom of the selection to harsh discontinuities

-It is obviously possible to "sample" first by selecting a limited-width area with a clean white or gray background, and subsequently widen the selection or selecting a different band before "fixing".
+It is obviously possible to "sample" first by selecting a limited-width area with a clean white or gray background, and subsequently widen the selection or selecting a another band at a different height in the image before "fixing".

 ## Issues